 The San Francisco County Transportation Authority developed the CycleTracks application in 2010 to better understand the needs of bicyclists.
 The application monitors cyclist paths to collect data about actual route choice.
 CycleTracks has also been used in several other cities to collect similar information.
 (The link includes information on how to use the application.)

-There are many commercial fitness apps to keep track of where you walk, run, hike or bike.
-Some fitness app developers are selling tracking data to public agencies for use in helping plan better biking and walking facilities.
-Fitness apps include:
+Many commercial fitness apps sell or give tracking data to public agencies for use in helping plan better biking and walking facilities.
+Read more: GPS Tracking Applications.

 CyclePhilly is a smartphone app for recording your bicycle trips.
 Data from the app can be used by regional transportation planners in the Philadelphia area to make Philly a better place to ride.
 Cycle Philly was developed by Code for Philly, an open group of citizens working to harness the power of technology to modernize citizenship in Philadelphia.